LuigiAndrea/ctci/README.md

 dotnet test
 ```
-The files are organized in a way that it is also possible to run the tests per class or namespace
+Use the --filter option of `dotnet test` to run specific tests